MiniXC/typst-projects/thesis/chapters/06_attr_tts.typ

 $ cal(L)_"ELBO" = EE_(q_phi (Z|S)) [log p_theta (S | Z)] - "KL"(q_phi (Z|S) || p (Z)) $
 The TTS decoder then takes a sampled latent vector $Z$ and the input text $T$ to reconstruct the synthetic utterance $tilde(S)$, aiming to approximate $p_theta(S | Z)$.
 The regularization of the latent space ensures that samples drawn from the simple prior $p(Z)$ at inference time can generate novel and plausible speech styles, even if those specific styles were not explicitly present as reference utterances.
 This flexibility has made VAEs a powerful tool for TTS-for-ASR, leading to significant Word Error Rate (WER) improvements in scenarios with limited real data @sun_generating_2020.
 However, VAEs can be susceptible to #emph[posterior collapse], a phenomenon where the KL divergence term dominates the loss, causing the model to ignore the latent variable $Z$ and instead rely solely on the text input $T$ @wang_vaecollapse_2021.
 This results in a degenerate latent space that fails to capture diverse stylistic variations, thereby reducing the effective diversity of the generated speech.
 Careful tuning and architectural considerations are necessary to mitigate this issue.

-=== Explicit Conditioning on Attributes and Augmentation for ASR
+=== Explicit Conditioning and Augmentation

 To address the limitations of latent representations in providing fine-grained control and interpretability, this part of the thesis shifts focus to explicit conditioning on attributes and post-generation data augmentation.
 The primary motivation for this approach is twofold.
 Firstly, while latent representations offer an unsupervised means to inject variability, they often provide limited insight into which specific factors of speech are lacking in diversity within the synthetic output.
 By directly controlling measurable attributes, we can more precisely diagnose the deficiencies of synthetic speech in terms of factors like #smallcaps[Speaker] identity, #smallcaps[Prosody], and #smallcaps[Ambient] conditions.
-Secondly, by systematically varying these attributes, we aim to demonstrate that increased diversity in synthetic speech directly translates to improved ASR performance, thereby providing a more controlled experimental framework to explain the persistent WERR gap discussed in @05_ttsasr[Chapter 5].
+Secondly, by systematically varying these attributes, we aim to demonstrate that increased diversity in synthetic speech directly translates to improved ASR performance, thereby providing a more controlled experimental framework to explain the persistent WERR gap discussed in @05_ttsasr[Chapter].

 ==== Methodology and Novelty